 Our society has become inundated with images of safety signs—on public transportation, in the workplace, in stores, on products, on equipment, and so much more.
 Unfortunately, these warning, danger, and general safety signs are not always easy to read and contain so much information that they are often not understood or simply ignored.

 Additionally, are the signs understood by the exact populations who need to understand them?
 As more baby boomers in the workforce get older, creating signs that can be easily read is a big concern.
-According to a March 2016 NIOSH article, “today, one in every five American workers is over 65, and in 2020, one in four American workers will be over 55.”
+According to a March 2016 NIOSH Productive Aging and Work article, “Today, one in every five American workers is over 65, and in 2020, one in four American workers will be over 55.”
 More than ever, it is important to create safety signs that will reach the more mature workforce’s needs.